 - How many people involved

-- Location of incident, last known location of person(s) involved, and direction of travel
+- Location of the incident, last known location of the person(s) involved, and direction of travel

 - Identifying information of any person(s) or vehicle(s) that are involved